cybertraining-dsc/fa20-523-327/project/project.md

 ## 1. Introduction

+Youtube has two billion monthly active users making it the second-largest social network behind Facebook [^10].
+This statistic only accounts for users that login into their Google account while they watch a Youtube video.
+Hinting, there can be hundreds of millions of more people watching Youtube.
+Youtube's primary feature during release was to allow anyone to upload videos so the world can watch it.
+This function has changed drastically throughout the years and turned Youtube into the epicenter for anything to upload a video.
+Businesses, schools, and even governments are fully invested into Youtube to help promote their content for their respective benefits.
+Youtube is changing the world by exposing their users to content they would have never experience in person.

-This report will be focused on trending Youtube videos.
-Specifically, it will be using a trending Youtube videos dataset (US only) and will be used to predict if a video will trend on Youtube.
+This report will investigate trending Youtube videos.
+Specifically, the report will be using a trending Youtube videos dataset (US only) and will be used to predict if a video will trend on Youtube.
 Trending videos on Youtube are aimed to surface videos to a wide range of audience who will find interesting.
 There are a lot of hypothesis people created to understand the Youtube algorithm, and the Google Staff has hinted what will make a video trend,

 * Are appealing to a wide range of viewers